HenrikJoreteg/templatizer/README.md

 </script>
 ```

+#### `dontRemoveMixins` (boolean, default false)

+By default `jade` will not compile any mixins which aren't being called from the file they were created in.
+This is usually a very good thing, since keeps file sizes down.
+But in some cases (especially when using the [mixin support](#mixin-support) functionality), you may want to create mixins and call them from other places in your code or other files.
+Setting this option to `true` will keep all mixins in the compiled source.

 #### `jade` (object, default `{}`)

 `jade` is an object which will be passed directly to `jade.compile()`.
 See the [Jade API documentation](http://jade-lang.com/api/) for what options are available.